asigalov61/tegridy-tools/README.md

 ***

-## After install you can import/re-import modules like so:
+## After install you can import/re-import modules like so...

 ### Standard Python auto-imports/re-imports